protontypes/LibreSelery/README.md

 ## Frequently Asked Questions

+### What about [Goodhart's Law](https://en.wikipedia.org/wiki/Goodhart%27s_law) ("any measure which becomes a metric ceases to be a useful measure")

+Solving this problem that is one of the core challenges of LibreSelery.
+We combine multiple weights calculated based on different project data.
+Via the GitHub API we can even create weights based on projects activity like merging, code review, issue creation, etc...
+By the accumulation of all weights, we try to avoid rewarding just one behavior.
+One of the most important metrics will be how much pull requests X have been solved based on the Y issues.
+We also have a minimum contribution limit that you can adjust for your project.
+By making all payments transparent, everyone involved can see what the distribution looked like in the past.
+In principle, every company has metrics for the distribution of funds.
+Unfortunately, these are often very non-transparent.
+In contrast, we try to solve the whole thing with the community.
+That is why our architecture allows you to add more and more weights.
+These weights can be balanced between each other depending on your project and community.
+There will never be one ideal metric that can determine the performance of totally different people.
+We even have a simulator on our roadmap to fine tune the weights.

+Find more information on this discussion in our issue board: https://github.com/protontypes/libreselery/issues/159 https://github.com/protontypes/libreselery/issues/132

 ### What are the transaction fees?
 Since LibreSelery is only a tool and not a platform, we do not and cannot charge any fees.
 Only buying and selling cryptocurrency on Coinbase has [fees](https://help.coinbase.com/en/coinbase/trading-and-funding/pricing-and-fees/fees).
 Transactions between Coinbase wallets have no fees.